 Marijuana is a commonly abused recreational drug.
-Some states allow for limited amounts of marijuana to be used regularly.
-Possession, use and sale is illegal in most states and countries and highly regulated where use is allowed.
-There are 483 identified compounds associated with marijuana.
 The main active ingredient in marijuana is THC (tetrahydrocannabinol), which is not considered a VOC since it is too heavy.
-Many of the other compounds found in marijuana are commonly identified with other substances such as cleaners, plants and trees.
+In fact, many of the other compounds found in marijuana are commonly identified with other substances such as cleaners, plants and trees.
 Marijuana smoke produces a tar which is chemically like that found in tobacco smoke.
 Over fifty known carcinogens have been identified in marijuana smoke including; nitrosamines, reactive aldehydes, and polycylic hydrocarbons.

 Although it is first introduced into the air as smoke, marijuana settles out of the air and can be cleaned off non-porous surfaces or ventilated from the air.
 There aren’t any commercially available, affordably priced testing kits that detect the presence of marijuana in the air.
 If you suspect that your neighbors are using marijuana, it is a good idea to take steps towards protecting your home air.